Girgias/php-rfcs/deprecate-implicit-nullable-types.md

-As demonstrated, supporting this "feature" not only causes confusion for userland, but is also a source of bugs and unneeded complexity within the engine which needs to handle its edge cases (e.g. to promote an implicit nullable intersection type to a DNF type).
+As demonstrated, supporting this "feature" not only causes confusion for userland, but is also a source of bugs and unneeded complexity within the engine which needs to handle its edge cases (e.g. to promote an implicitly nullable intersection type to a DNF type).

-Implicit nullable types were added to work around the limitations of PHP 5's primitive type declaration system;
+implicitly nullable types were added to work around the limitations of PHP 5's primitive type declaration system;
 as those limitations do not exist anymore, we propose to deprecate this feature.

 ## Proposal

-Deprecate implicit nullable types which are written with the following signature:
+Deprecate implicitly nullable types which are written with the following signature:
 ```php
 function foo(T $var = null) {}
 ```